aghilesbn/Parallel-Programming-Openmp/README.md

 # OpenMP Educational Programs

-This repository hosts a collection of OpenMP programs written in C, **developed by Hadbi Aghiles**.
+This repository hosts a collection of OpenMP programs written in C.
 These programs are designed to illustrate fundamental concepts of parallel programming and provide practical examples for learning and experimentation.

 ## Key Concepts Demonstrated